 Learn How to be Independent and Resourceful

-If you are a fat person, you will have to face challenges as you will be all alone, and you have to prepare for everything from cooking, setting up the tent, and protecting yourself.
+If you are a fat person, you will have to face challenges as you will be all alone, and you have to prepare for everything from cooking to setting up the tent and protecting yourself.

 If you opt for solo camping, you will gain self-independence, empowerment, and accomplishment.
 Keep Note: It can be extremely tough, so always understand your limitations.

-Are you fed from the noise of people, solo camping is a wise option.
+Are you fed by the noise of people, solo camping is a wise option.
 In this the only noise will be birds singing, so do you want to hear it?

 Along with wildlife danger, wandering in the woods is also scary, if you are not fully physically fit.
 In case of any medical emergency, there will be no one around to help you.
 So, solo camping possess a great risk.

-If you accidentally left something, need a quick spray from blisters, or any medical help, your camping buddy will help you through the process.
-You all can share foods and amenities.
+If you accidentally left something, need a quick spray for blisters, or any medical help, your camping buddy will help you through the process.
+You all can share food and amenities.